chrmorandi/yiipass/README.md

 ------------------

 YiiPass uses SQlite database by default.
 That allows you to quickly check the YiiPass application without configuration hassle.
-The installation works via the [Composer php package manager](https://getcomposer.org/), so you can test YiiPass very quick.
+The installation works via the [Composer PHP package manager](https://getcomposer.org/), so you can test YiiPass very quick.

 If you're already using Composer, you need only _1 command to install_ YiiPass: